amuller/checkero/README.md

     Parameters are inserted in order:

     mnode: Minimum number of syntax nodes per expression to use. (short expressions are too common)
-    h: Get the top "h" hotspot expressions in the directories
+    h: Get the top "h" hot-spot expressions in the directories
     k: Get "k" closest matches per query
-    range: Get matches that are at most n different complete subtrees.
+    range: Get matches that are at most n different complete sub-trees.
     source-folder: A folder that contains n folders for n students.
                   Each sub-folder inside "source-folder" will be treated as one student homework.